Covers and direct limits: a contramodule-based approach: Introduction

 We will say that a family of morphisms $(f_x\:M\to N_x)$ in an agreeable category $\sA$ is \emph{summable} if there exists a morphism $f\:M\rarrow\coprod_{x\in X}N_x$ such that $f_x=\pi_x\circ f$ for every $x\in X$.
 When $N_x=N$ is one and the same object for all $x\in X$, one can construct the \emph{sum} $g=\sum_{x\in X}f_x$ of a summable family of morphisms $(f_x\:M\to N)_{x\in X}$ as the composition $g=\Sigma\circ f$ of the morphism $f\:M\rarrow N^{(X)}$ with the natural summation morphism $\Sigma\:N^{(X)}\rarrow N$.

 In this paper, we will not be dealing with the sums of summable families of morphisms.
-Instead, we will use the notion of a summable family in order to extend to the categorical realm the classical concept of a module with \emph{perfect decomposition}~\cite{AS}.
+Instead, we will use the notion of a summable family in order to extend the classical concept of a module with \emph{perfect decomposition}~\cite{AS} to the categorical realm.

 Let $\sA$ be an agreeable additive category and $(M_\xi\in\sA)_{\xi\in\Xi}$ be a family of objects.
 For any sequence of indices $\xi_1$, $\xi_2$, $\xi_3$,~\dots~$\in\Xi$ and any sequence of morphisms $f_i\:M_{\xi_i}\rarrow M_{\xi_{i+1}}$ in $\sA$, we consider the sequence of compositions